dbt-labs/docs.getdbt.com/website/blog/2023-04-17-dbt-squared.md

 ---
-title: "dbt Squared: Leveraging dbt Core and dbt Cloud at scale"
+title: "dbt Squared: Leveraging dbt Core and dbt Cloud together at scale"
 description: "How do you effectively scale dbt?
 João Antunes from Roche walks through their multi-tool journey."
 slug: dbt-squared